Lawrence S. Young

-Lawrence S. Young is professor of molecular oncology at the University of Warwick and director of the Warwick Cancer Research Centre.
+Lawrence S. Young is emeritus professor of molecular oncology at the University of Warwick and director of the Warwick Cancer Research Centre.
+He was elected a Fellow of the Academy of Medical Sciences in 2007.

+In 2013, Young was appointed pro-vice chancellor for strategic planning and resources, and in 2016 he became Vice-President at the University of Warwick.

+Before joining Warwick, Young was head of the division of Cancer Studies at the University of Birmingham.

 He has an h-index of 109 according to Google Scholar.